top of page

 The same god spoken by Rumi and Lao Tzu.

-The god above all who is way cooler and kinder than i ever imagined.
+The god above all who is way cooler and kinder than I could ever imagined.

 Yes, very cool because the god saved this sinner despite all his many wrongdoings and accepted me as am.